 The Istanbul life

 It’s impossible to describe properly and something you must live.
-Istanbul is like love on first sight.
+Istanbul is like love at first sight.
 The city is dramatic, mysterious and pure madness.
 You’ll love it and you’ll hate it, both at the same time.
 It a city full of

 contradictions and differences, between people, districts and basically everything you can think of.
-Its mosques calling to pray, shoppingmalls covered in Christmas decoration, fashion girls in miniskirts, businessmen in fancy cars, children playing football on the streets, people searching through garbage, women in veils, refugees begging for money, fancy nightclubs, children selling roses at night, traditional tea houses, moms with oversized sunglasses and children and chihuahuas in matching Louis Vouitton outfits, young boys on motorcycles, sexy policemen.
+Its mosques calling to pray, shoppingmalls covered in Christmas decoration, fashion girls in miniskirts, businessmen in fancy cars, children playing football on the streets, people searching through garbage, women in veils, refugees begging for money, fancy nightclubs, children selling roses at night, traditional tea houses, moms with oversized sunglasses and children and chihuahuas in matching Louis Vuitton outfits, young boys on motorcycles, sexy policemen.
 You’ll feel at home, you’ll feel you’re an expat, you’ll feel you’re a foreigner, you’ll feel you’ve become a Turk and you’ll feel all of them at once.
 Istanbul life changes you, and teach you many lessons.
-Living abroad makes you more social, stronger, happier, smarter, standing easier and life and above all it makes you richer.
+Living abroad makes you more social, stronger, happier, smarter, open-minded and above all it makes you richer.
 Richer in the sense of experiences and memories.
 All those emotions, all those special moments and all those special people change you forever.